A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Details on Datasets

 \subsection{Polymer Conformation Dataset}

-The vast chemical space of polymers makes conformation computation expensive, which in turn has led to the severe scarcity of polymer conformation datasets.
-While some datasets~\cite{feng2023may} indeed exist, they are limited to polymers with no more than six repeating units, which is far from realistic scenarios where polymers comprise thousands of atoms.
-In this context, under the guidance of experienced domain experts, we devote considerable time and resources to constructing a high-quality dataset of over 50,000 polymers with conformations (approximately 2,000 atoms per conformation) through molecular dynamics (MD) simulations, which not only enables conformation-centric generative pretraining of PolyConFM but also accelerates subsequent research in this important field.
+The vast chemical space of polymers makes conformational computation expensive, which in turn leads to the severe scarcity of polymer conformation datasets.
+While some datasets~\cite{feng2023may} indeed exist, they are limited to polymers with less than six repeating units, which is far from realistic scenarios where polymers comprise thousands of atoms.
+In this context, under the guidance of experienced domain experts, we devote considerable time and resources to constructing a dataset of over 50,000 linear polymers with conformations (approximately 2,000 atoms per conformation) through molecular dynamics (MD) simulations, which not only enables conformation-centric generative pretraining of PolyConFM but also accelerates subsequent research in this important field.